-Reducing or Mitigating the Risk of Establishment of Invasive Nonnative Species species that are present, albeit at a very low level.
+Reducing or Mitigating the Risk of Establishment of Invasive Nonnative Species

+Non-native species are at a low level across the group area.
+Sika deer are the only non-native species that are present, albeit at a very low level.
 A slightly higher number of Sika deer are encountered around the South West of the Group near to Inveraray, which is due to a much larger population of Sika in the Kintyre peninsula.